- Majors & Minors

 Commentator: Panel "Nazi Cinema Studies: What is at Stake?"
 German Studies Association Conference, New Orleans, Louisiana, September 2003.

-"Beyond Berlin: Political Change and Cultural Continuity in Germany During the Weimar Republic and Third Reich," Bowling Green State University, April 2003.
+"Beyond Berlin: Political Change and Cultural Continuity in Germany During the Weimar Republic and Third Reich," invited talk, Bowling Green State University, April 2003.

 Organizer: "Globalization in the 21st Century," Susquehanna University, March 2003.